Boys and Girls (The Office): Production

 "Boys and Girls" was directed by Dennie Gordon; it was written by B. J. Novak, who plays Ryan Howard on the show.
 The genesis for the episode came from cast members Angela Kinsey and Jenna Fischer.
 The two originally formulated the premise while spending time together on the set of The Office: "What if Jan came into the office and did a 'Women in the Workplace' seminar, and Michael got all jealous?"
 They presented their concept to executive producer Greg Daniels, who liked the idea.
 Daniels subsequently assigned the idea to Novak, who crafted the final episode.
 Pam's monologue on reading about a girl who lived in a house with a terrace was based on a real book from the Choose Your Own Adventure series (although not specifically identified as such in the episode) that Fischer had read when she was a child.
 When the show's cast and crew appeared at the Paley Center, Fischer related that Novak asked her if she had any personal stories that could relate to what Pam was feeling at the time the episode was being written.
 She then came up with the storybook idea, which was immediately written and filmed for the episode.

 Fischer later called the episode "both the most masculine and most feminine episode of The Office yet".
 This is largely because, during the filming, the different sections were shot separately: Carell and the warehouse filmed on one set and Fischer and the office women filmed on another.
 The women of The Office later said that "it was great" to spend time with each other.
 Fischer later claimed that the women spent a large part of the filming time talking and "behav[ing] like seventh-graders."

-The Season Two DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael asking Pam and Jim for help choosing a ringtone, Roy and Dwight talking about guns, Dwight shooting his spud gun, and Dwight agrees that "there's no place like home".
+The Season Two DVD contains four deleted scenes from this episode: Michael asking Pam for help choosing a ringtone, Roy and Dwight talking about guns, Dwight shooting his spud gun at the Michael doll, and Dwight trying to remember the name of the film The Wizard of Oz.